 Adopt the 3rd National Environmental Action Programme of Georgia (2017-2021);

-Adopt the National Radioactive Waste Management Strategy.
+Adopt the National Radioactive Waste Management Strategy [GE: activity already implemented; delete or change [adopt] to [Implement] ???].

 Medium-term priorities

 Implement the 3rd National Environmental Action Programme of Georgia (2017-2021) according to the NEAP 3 timeframe;

+Implement the National waste management strategy and measures foreeseen in the 2016-2020 action plan;

 Continue approximation of legislation of Georgia to EU acquis and implement the provisions of EU Directives and Regulations as envisaged in the relevant Annexes of the Association Agreement;

 Draw up a roadmap for the ratification and implementation of multilateral environmental agreements, including among others UNECE Convention on the Protection and Use of Transboundary Watercourses and International Lakes, and UNECE Convention on the Transboundary Effects of Industrial Accidents.
-Become a party to Espoo Convention and its protocol on Strategic Environmental Assessment.
+[GE: Take necessary steps to] Become a party to Espoo Convention and its protocol on Strategic Environmental Assessment.

 Climate Change